ukushu/IAppRater/README.md

 *  --//-- minimum days of usage --//--
 * Do not ask to rate your app if this version already was rated by user
 * Ability to open standard "Rate Me" alert and as alternative open "Rate me" popup inside of AppStore window
-* Ability to work with logic related to data of lib like "show some button if need to rate"
+* Ability to work with custom logic like "show some button if need to rate"

 ## How to use, sample with SwiftUI: